iphyqh/course_projects/README.md

 # Graphics
-A record for finished projects
+A record for small graphics projects